TL;DR

 Only Google 360 customers enjoy customer support.
 Free users can rely on Google’s technical documentation and ask the GA community for help.
 Still, it is ultimately up to them to solve any issues they may experience with the service.

-It is worth noting that most of the information on Google Analytics’ community forums refers to UA and might be outdated.
+Please note that much of the information on Google Analytics’ community forums refers to UA and might be outdated.

 Why you should check alternatives